smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 // Write all logs in queue to file system before shutdown FlushLogMessagesBeforeShutdown = false

-// Maximum time to wait for writing all data before exit sdl in seconds MaxTimeBeforeShutdown = 30
+// Maximum time to wait for writing all data before exit SDL in seconds MaxTimeBeforeShutdown = 30
 ```